 Rationing is today generally associated with World War II.
 The War required such a gargantian national effort on the part of the principal combatents that it was necessary that everybody did what was in their power to support the war effort.
-World War II was not, however, the only time that rationing has been employed.
+Rationing had many purposes.
+First, rationing helped to focus available resources on wining thevwar.
+Second, it ensured that everypne was treated equitabl and bassic needswere met.
+Third, often not fully reported that for the Allies shipping was a if not THE major constraint.
+Rationing helped ensure that availablr shipping was allocated to the most vital purposes.
+World War II was not the only time that rationing has been employed.
 It has been used many times before and after.
-There was rationing in old War I. Many counties continued rationing several years after World War II.
+There was rationing in World War I. And many countries use various fotms of rationing to deal with evonomic failure.
+Some counties continued rationing several years after World War II.
+Britain was priimary exmple here.
+The Labour Party's push to scialism after World war Ii adversely affected the economy.
+And the Soviet Union and other Communist countries unlike the West did not expeience post-War economic miracles.
+Communism meant that consumer goods wrre permanentky rationed.
 There was extensive rationing in Communist countries because of persistent shortages of consumer goods.
 Cubans even in the 2000s are issued ration booklets.

 Navigate the Boys' Historical Clothing Web Site: